Threats to Asian rhinos

 In this reduced living space, rhinos have destroyed farm crops and caused some human casualties, and humans have retaliated against the animals.

-Sumatran & Javan rhinos
+Sumatran and Javan rhinos

 This habitat loss not only reduces the available living space for rhinos, but also isolates and fragments rhino herds, making reproduction and genetic mixing difficult to impossible.